Aks132/Atomix-RISCV64/README.md

+# Atomix-RISCV64

+Atomix-RISCV64 is an operating system built from scratch targeting the RISC-V 64-bit architecture.
+The project focuses on learning, implementing fundamental OS concepts, and enabling multi-hart support in a bare-metal environment.
+It uses the RISC-V GNU toolchain for development and QEMU for emulation on macOS.

-# RISC-V GNU Toolchain Installation on macOS
+## RISC-V GNU Toolchain Installation on macOS

 This guide explains how to install the RISC-V GNU toolchain on macOS using Homebrew, allowing you to develop and run RISC-V programs in an emulated environment.

-## Prerequisites
+### Prerequisites

 Before starting, ensure that you have the following: